Lynne Latham: Performing arts

 Latham spent a year with the Sammy Davis Jr touring company and then first appeared in The Dean Martin Show as a dancer in 1969 in the fifth season.
 In 1970 she auditioned alongside hundreds of applicants for a spot with the Ding-a-Lings on the show.
 She was chosen to be one of the four Ding-a-ling Sisters for the 1971–1972 season and as the oldest of the four was sometimes called by her fellow Ding-a-Lings "mother".
 Latham was also interviewed by Johnny Carson after landing the role.
 She remained through the first half of the 1972–1973 season.
-In 1976 Latham appeared in nine episodes of The Brady Bunch Variety Hour working as a synchronized swimmer on television with The Krofftettes, and also in The Big Show.
+In 1976 Latham appeared in nine episodes of The Brady Bunch Hour working as a synchronized swimmer on television with The Krofftettes, and also in The Big Show.

 She was then cast as an immortal muse in the film Xanadu (1980) starring opposite Olivia Newton-John.
 Roles then followed in the films History of the World: Part I (1981), The Great Muppet Caper (1981) and Annie (1982).

 However, in the mid-80s, Latham moved behind the camera for a time working with casting and production and moved more firmly into fashion design.

 Later career - fashion and design

 Before Latham had joined the Dean Martin Show, she already had keen hobby, designing her own clothes.
 She began mixing fashion design with acting.
 She was making her own costumes and whilst on the road was sewing for her dancing teammates.
 She then moved on to making chamois skin bikinis in her hotel room between shows.
 She then expanded to recycled denim and T-shirts jazzed up with rhinestones.
 By 1974 these were being sold at a number of shops under her label "LL".
 In 1974 she also moved into designing tailored sportswear.
 At the same time, she continued to work in the theatrical business.

 Lynne later lived in India for several years as a colorist.
 Latham became an accomplished pattern maker, and built her experience and construction expertise in leather goods, luggage, briefcases, wallets, and other accessories.
-She did freelance work, designing designing jeans for Guess and also wardrobe for celebrities, amongst whom included Cher.
+She did freelance work, designing jeans for Guess and also wardrobe for celebrities, amongst whom included Cher.

 She then became Designer and Product Development Manager for Junior Drake Handbags before moving to California-based Girari Design.
 With Girari, she headed up the design team to collaborate with Zandra Rhodes in designing the 2007 Handbag collection.

 Latham became a certified Permaculture Designer and LEED Accredited Professional, specializing in sustainable design after studying architecture and interior design at UCLA in the 2000s.